Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 SORA’s Broader Vision: A Decentralized Economic System

-These improvements strengthen the foundation for KUSD, TBCD, and future SORA assets that extend algorithmic monetary design across interoperable networks.
+These improvements are expected to strengthen the foundation for KUSD, TBCD, and future SORA assets that extend algorithmic monetary design across interoperable networks, subject to successful validation on environments such as the Fujiwara testnet.

 To explore vault creation or learn more about the Kensetsu system, visit the official SORA Wiki – KUSD & Kensetsu.